gheymetaku/Schoolwork/README.txt

-This directory contains all the work done during the years spent studying at Sheridan Colleges
+This directory contains all the work done during the years spent studying at Sheridan College